-What Editors Do is an interesting novel I was given to read lately.
+What Editors Do is an interesting book I was given to read.
 It goes through all different types of professional editing.

 One of the book’s most intriguing concepts is that every chapter is written by a different editor.
 It shows various perspectives of the editing field.
 Eventually, a theme comes together and some of the same concepts repeat, leading to a truth.

 My major critique is that some chapters repeat themselves.
 For example, they summarize a topic in the beginning, but then go into detail for the next five pages.
 I rather just have the summary or just have the explanation, but not both.
-Reading the summary makes me want to skim the explanation at times because I already know what the writer is going to say.
+Reading the summary makes me want to skim the explanation at times because I already know what is going to be said.

 Overall, I enjoyed the book.
-It described the editing world well for people who have just dipped their toes into it or who don’t know it at all.
+It described the editing world well for people who have just dipped their toes into the water.
 I wouldn’t say it’s a quick read, because I just wanted to take my time with the book and soak all the information in.
 It’s definitely a book I’d recommend to prospective editors, new editors, and writers who are interested in what happens to their creative works.

 Average rating on Goodreads: 4.18/5